Tips for getting started in Semester 2, 2018

 To display a list of currently enrolled students or see the history of enrolment changes go to Control Panel >> Users and Groups >> Enrolment List (or Enrolment Changes).

-The enrolment list is updated automatically using information directly from the student enrolment system (StudentOne) and cannot be manually changed in the LMS.
+The enrolment list is updated automatically from the student enrolment system (StudentOne) and cannot be manually changed in the LMS.
 Please allow time for changes to be carried through to the LMS once the student's enrolment is updated in StudentOne.

 Add or remove other staff